tdsullins/SimpleTodo2/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 During the process I had a few issues with my emulator.
-I think it maybe my storage on maybe too full to activiate the emulator.
+I think that the storage on my MacBook is too full to run the emulator properly.
-Also, while the following each step of the program there were a few errors that took time for to understand.
-This is because some things in the video were different from what was shown on my system.
+Also, while following each step of the program there were a few errors that took time for me to understand.
+This is because some of the step in the video were different from what was shown in my system.

 ## License